Urban land markets

 In addition, we have recently undertaken a comprehensive literature review of research documents, articles, guidelines, resources, as well as policy and legislation, related to urban land issues in South Africa.
 Covering nearly 450 resources, the survey addresses themes of: use value and best-use value; urban and rural interdependence; people-centred approaches; equitable access to property markets; spatial transformation; residential and economic informality; and climate resilience and biodiversity conservation.

-The bibliography will soon be made available as an online dashboard to enable searches for particular resources by topic and author.
+The bibliography is available as an online dashboard to enable searches for particular resources by topic and author.